nmingotti/Cuis-Smalltalk-BeagleBoard/README.md

+Prova

 #     Cuis-Smalltalk-BeagleBoard
 A package to control BeagleBone pins in Smalltalk

 ##    Objectives, Plan & Status
 This package is started 27-Nov-2021 with zero existing code.
 The long term plan is to implement this:
 * Controle on board leds
 * Control GPIO input and output